 - Eastern Time: Major US cities include New York, Miami, and Philadelphia.
-Shared with New Brunswick, Quebec (including Montreal), and most of Ontario (including Ottawa and Toronto).
+In Canada, Eastern time covers New Brunswick, Quebec (including Montreal), and most of Ontario (including Ottawa and Toronto).

 - Central Time: Major US cities include Austin, New Orleans, and Chicago.
 Shared with most of Manitoba and Saskatchewan, as well as parts of Ontario.

 - Mountain Time: Major US cities include Albuquerque, Denver, and Phoenix.
 Shared with Alberta and Yukon.